Semi-Supervised Contrastive Learning for Remote Sensing: Identifying Ancient Urbanization in the South Central Andes: Discussion

 \section{Discussion}

-In this study, we developed a new semi-supervised contrastive learning pseudo-label generation method based on similarity matrix with the ultimate goal of enhancing self-supervised training performance over highly unbalanced dataset.
-By integrating self-supervised and supervised loss functions, we designed a new learning framework that simultaneously learns from both the unannotated and the annotated data.
+In this study, we developed a new, semi-supervised contrastive learning pseudo-label generation method based on the similarity matrix; in doing so, our ultimate goal was to enhance self-supervised training performance over a highly unbalanced dataset.
+By integrating self-supervised and supervised loss functions, we designed a new learning framework that simultaneously learns from both unannotated and annotated data.

-The conducted experiments had yielded promising results.
-In the ablation study, the model trained using only loss\_super were relatively ineffective in identifying ancient buildings, while the model trained using only loss\_cosine produced competitive F1 score and balanced accuracy, indicating that having a model pre-trained on unlabeled data using self-supervised contrastive learning was essential in distinguishing ancient buildings from other objects.
-Nonetheless, our proposed semi-supervised model trained with loss\_cosine + loss\_super outperformed its self-supervised and fully-supervised counterparts by a decent margin.
-This result showed that the integration of fully-supervised and self-supervised networks offered complimentary properties.
-Furthermore, by comparing with the fully-supervised learning benchmarks (like ResNet50) with our model, our solution exhibited superior performance on unlabeled dataset.
+The conducted experiments have yielded promising results.
+In the ablation study, the models trained using only \textbf{loss\_super} were relatively ineffective in identifying ancient buildings, while the models trained using only \textbf{loss\_cosine} produced competitive F1 scores and balanced accuracies; this indicated that having a model pre-trained on unlabeled data using self-supervised contrastive learning was essential in distinguishing ancient buildings from other objects.
+Nonetheless, our proposed semi-supervised model that was trained with \textbf{loss\_cosine} + \textbf{loss\_super} outperformed its self-supervised and fully-supervised counterparts by a decent margin.
+This result showed that the integration of fully-supervised and self-supervised networks was a complimentary aggregation.
+Furthermore, when comparing fully-supervised learning benchmarks (such as ResNet50) with our model, our solution exhibited superior performance on the downstream labeled dataset.

-Figure \ref{fig:confusionmatrix} offered additional insights into the performance of our framework.
-The upper left and lower right corners indicated the correct classes, while the remaining ones were either false positive or false negative.
-From the ablation study, the superior performance of our model could be attributed to the dynamic combination of fully-supervised and self-supervised information.
-The loss generated from the positive and pseudo-negative images served as an compliment to the other loss functions that were generated solely on unlabeled instances.
+Figure~\ref{fig:confusionmatrix} offered additional insights on the performance of our framework.
+The upper left and lower right corners indicate the correct classes prediction, while the upper right and lower left are the examples of false positives and false negatives.
+From the ablation study, the superior performance of our model can be attributed to the dynamic combination of fully-supervised and self-supervised information.
+The loss generated from the positive and pseudo-negative images serves as a complement to the other loss functions that were generated solely on unlabeled instances.